nojronatron/java-code-challenges/docs/readme-hashtable.md

 One approach is to just iterate through the backing array and return all the indexes (hashed Keys) and return those number.

-A better outcome is to get the actual keys that are stored *in the buckets*.
+A complete approach might be to return an Array of the actual keys that are stored *in the buckets* (see *[Wikipedia article on Linked Lists]*).

-[Wikipedia - Collision Resolution](https://en.wikipedia.org/wiki/Hash_table#Collision_resolution) indicates that the keys themselves *should* be returned, since they contain useful data and would never be null-valued.

 So, the following Pseudocode attempts to get all bucket Keys and return them to the caller.